 We buy houses in Lake Stevens, Washington.
-We are local homebuyers in Lake Stevens and we offer cash for houses in Washington under foreclosure and no matter the circumstance or condition of the house.
-Whether you’re a buyer or a borrower/seller, a short sale and foreclosure each presents different advantages and difficulties.
+We are local home buyers in Lake Stevens and we offer cash for houses in Washington under foreclosure and no matter the circumstance or condition of the house.
+Whether you’re a buyer or a borrower/seller, a short sale and foreclosure each present different advantages and difficulties.

 What Is a Foreclosure in Lake Stevens WA?

 In simple terms, “a foreclosed home is one in which the owner is unable to make his mortgage loan payments and the bank repossessed the home” (source).
 If you stop making your house payments, your lender has the right to foreclose on your property so they can attempt to recoup the money lent to you.

 A home is typically foreclosed on when a borrower fails to make mortgage payments.
 The lending institution assumes ownership and possession of the property, evicting the borrower.
 These properties are then sold at auction or more traditional means, utilizing the service of real estate agents.
 A foreclosure can damage the credit rating of a borrower and make it very difficult for the latter to obtain a mortgage for many years.

 Depending on the state that you live in, foreclosure can work in different ways.
 Check out the foreclosure process information over here at the HUD government website.

 What Is a Short Sale?